luxmargos/obsidian-image-magician-plugin/README.md

 ## Known problems and Tips

+### Rendering problems with export markdown as another format

+If you plan to export your markdown to another format or encounter rendering problems, it is recommended to change the 'Render Mode' option to 'Data URL'.

 ### Link suggestion

-This problem(or just intended flow of an obsidian) has been found at least obsidian 0.15.0.
-You might have not shown link suggestion when you embed 3rd party images that are not default supported in obsidian.
-You can resolve it through turning on the 'Settings > File & Links > Detect all file extensions'.
-And another way, use a plugin such as [Boost Link Suggestions](https://github.com/jglev/obsidian-boost-link-suggestions).

-This issue (or the intended behavior in Obsidian) has been identified in at least Obsidian 0.15.0.
-You may not see link suggestions when embedding third-party images that are not default supported in Obsidian.
+This issue (or the intended behavior in Obsidian) has been identified in at least Obsidian 1.5.0.
+You may not see link suggestions when embedding non-obsidian-native images that are not default supported in Obsidian.
 You can resolve this by turning on 'Settings > File & Links > Detect all file extensions.'
 Alternatively, you can use a plugin such as [Boost Link Suggestions](https://github.com/jglev/obsidian-boost-link-suggestions).

 ## Format list in image-magick